-- Periodic review - Section 2.1 Generation Outage Reporting Overview - o Added "disclaimer" explaining the difference between eDART and GADS - o When an eDART ticket is required by unit type/status and the VARIOUS definitions of ieDART Reportable MW - o Added ambient air ticket guidance - o Added description of Gen Checkout and reference to User Guide - Clarified when a Maintenance / Planned outage may be appropriate if coordinated with transmission or pipeline outage. - o Added guidance on the use of "Info Only" eDART tickets - Added clarification for reporting of reduction amounts during protracted ramps over multiple days - Section 2.2 Planned Outages - o Clarified that Planned Outages cannot be extended into the Peak Period. - Section 2.2.1 Planned Outage Request Procedure - o Clarified timeline for submission of Forecasted Planned Outages - Section 2.2.3 Planned Outage Extension - O Clarified what happens if an outage extension is not requested more than 48 hours in advance. - Section 2.2.4 Planned Outage Restrictions for Black Start Units - Clarified requirement for GO to secure TO approval prior to BS Unit outage approval - Section 2.3 Maintenance Outages - Clarified that back-to-back Maintenance Outages exceeding 9 days are not permitted - Clarified that Maintenance Outages cannot be used to extend a planned outage - Section 2.3.2 Maintenance Outage Rules - o Added reference to Recall Date and Forced Date - Section 2.3.3 Maintenance Outage Extension - Clarified disposition of Maintenance Outage that is not extended in a timely manner - Section 2.4 Unplanned (Forced) Outages

-Added language, similar to Maintenance Outage section that clarifies relationship between outage ticket and delivery obligation.
+- Clarified when a Maintenance / Planned outage may be appropriate if coordinated with transmission or pipeline outage. - Added guidance on the use of "Info Only" eDART tickets 0 - Added clarification for reporting of reduction amounts during protracted ramps over multiple days - Section 2.2 Planned Outages - Clarified that Planned Outages cannot be extended into the Peak Period. - Section 2.2.1 Planned Outage Request Procedure - Clarified timeline for submission of Forecasted Planned Outages - Section 2.2.3 Planned Outage Extension - Clarified what happens if an outage extension is not requested more than 48 hours in advance. - Section 2.2.4 Planned Outage Restrictions for Black Start Units - Clarified requirement for GO to secure TO approval prior to BS Unit outage approval - Section 2.3 Maintenance Outages - Clarified that back-to-back Maintenance Outages exceeding 9 days are not permitted - Clarified that Maintenance Outages cannot be used to extend a planned outage - Section 2.3.2 Maintenance Outage Rules - Added reference to Recall Date and Forced Date - Section 2.3.3 Maintenance Outage Extension - Clarified disposition of Maintenance Outage that is not extended in a timely manner - Section 2.4 Unplanned (Forced) Outages - Added language, similar to Maintenance Outage section that clarifies relationship between outage ticket and delivery obligation.